katyeh/kafei/documentation/backEndRoutes.md

 * comments

-  * GET /users/:id/comments => gets all comments from a single user
+  * GET /posts/:id/comments => gets all comments for a single post
   * POST /posts/:id/comments => create a new comment
-  * POST /photos/:id/comments => create a new comment
   * DELETE /comments/:id => delete a comment

 * likes